asimaranov/monite_task_solution/solution.md

 ## Elasticsearch at the CRUD level
 ![](2022-06-05-16-09-02.png)
-In this approach I'll use elasticsearch to perform fast and complex searches and easily manage access restriction policies.
-We will add send requests to the ES service from CRUD endpoints of our services
+In this approach I'll use elasticsearch to perform fast and complex searches and manage access restriction policies.
+CRUD endpoints of the services will make requests to the elasticsearch microservice to sync the data with ES.
+Then search microservice will request elasticsearch for searching with restriction policy that can be implemented by adding desired filter parameter

 ## Elasticsearch with PGSync
 ![](2022-06-05-16-10-38.png)
-Here I'll use PGSync to syncronize elasticsearch with postgresql database.
-This way combines all the benefits of elasticsearch and takes on data syncronization problems
+Just like previous one but here I'll use PGSync to syncronize elasticsearch with postgresql database.
+I will just create a PGSync config that defines relation between postgresql database schemas and elasticsearch document structures.
+This way combines all the benefits of elasticsearch and takes on the data syncronization problems

-Access restriction can be implemented at search microservice by adding access restriction policy to the filter inside search microservice